Anthony Woodville, 2nd Earl Rivers

 Anthony Woodville, 2nd Earl Rivers (c.
 1440 – 25 June 1483), was an English nobleman, courtier, bibliophile and writer.
 He was the brother of Queen Elizabeth Woodville who married King Edward IV.
 He was one of the leading members of the Woodville family, which came to prominence during the reign of King Edward IV.
 After Edward's death, he was arrested and then executed by the Duke of Gloucester (the future King Richard III) as part of a power struggle between Richard and the Woodvilles.
-His English translation of The Dictes and Sayings of the Philosophers is one of the first books printed in England.
+His English translation of Dictes and Sayings of the Philosophers was one of the first books printed in England.

 Origins

 He was the eldest son to survive childhood of Richard Woodville, 1st Earl Rivers, by his wife Jacquetta of Luxembourg.
 His sister was Elizabeth Woodville, who married King Edward IV and became queen.

 Career

 Like his father, he was originally a Lancastrian, fighting on that side at the Battle of Towton, but later became a Yorkist.
 The Woodvilles became very influential at the royal court after his sister Elizabeth Woodville married Edward IV and became queen.
 Anthony was made a Knight of the Garter.
 He is known to have been a great tournament champion, and once fought a two-day "duel" with Antoine, bastard of Burgundy.

 The supporters of Edward IV were defeated at the Battle of Edgcote, near Banbury, on 24 July 1469, and Richard Woodville and his second son John Woodville were taken prisoners at Chepstow.
 After a hasty and controversial trial, they were both beheaded at Gosford Green, Coventry on 12 August 1469 and Anthony succeeded his father in the earldom.